likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 2019-03-24 17:49  s3://my-first-bucket
 ```

-Let's upload a file, we are going to use the s3cmd rpm as an example:
+Let's upload a file, we are going to use the s3cmd RPM as an example:

 ```
 [root@bastion ~]# ls